Steve Urkel: Ratings effect

 In syndication, Steve is incorporated into the teaser scene of "Rachel's First Date".
 His first appearance in the original broadcasts is in the 1989 episode "Laura's First Date".
 In the episode, Carl and Eddie separately set up dates for Laura for a dance or party.
 The first thing known about Steve is that he allegedly ate a mouse.
 He later makes reference to a mouse when speaking to Carl, implying that it might be true.
 Prior to Steve Urkel's introduction, the show was at risk of cancelation due to mediocre ratings.
 After Urkel was introduced, several scripts had to be hastily rewritten to accommodate the character, while several first-season episodes that had been completed had new opening gag sequences filmed featuring Steve trying to push open the Winslows' front door while the family holds it shut.
 The addition of Steve immediately helped the show boost its modest ratings.
 White was credited as a guest star in the first season and became a regular member of the cast in season two.
-In the opening credits for seasons five to nine, White was the only regular whose character's name appeared alongside his own during the opening credits.
+In the opening credits for seasons six to nine, White was the only regular whose character's name appeared alongside his own during the opening credits.
 Season nine did not have the same credit sequence showing all the actors, it simply listed their names across the bottom of the screen, but White was listed "as Steve Urkel" there as well.